-This Classic Beef Lasagna recipe is amazing every time we make it!
-The perfect amount of sauce and cheese makes this easy lasagna look as good as it tastes!
+This Classic Beef Lasagna comes out perfect every time!
+The right amount of sauce and cheese makes this lasagna look as good as it tastes!

 Sunday dinners, family meals, make ahead recipes…we love ’em.
 You should also check out our Grandma’s Sunday Sauce and Meatballs!
 Serve either of those dinners with a buttery loaf of Garlic Bread and a homemade Caesar Salad!